Mountains of Sin Dissolved

 हरि उच्चारणीं अनंत पापराशी | जातील लयासी क्षणमात्रें || १ ||

-By the utterance of Hari, infinite heaps of sin dissolve into nothing - in merely a moment.
+By the utterance of Hari, infinite heaps of sin dissolve in a single moment.

 Dnyaneshwar opens this abhanga with a promise that should stop you in your tracks.
 Say the Name of Hari, he tells you, and infinite heaps of sin dissolve in a single moment.
 Not after years of penance.
 Not after lifetimes of purification.
 In the time it takes to speak two syllables.
 He sees the full weight of what you carry, names it without flinching, and then announces that the Name is more than equal to it.